Time is money. Time lost means money lost. Time wasted means money wasted.

 Clearer deadlines are important for a very good reason.
 Ambiguity in deadlines means that something is going to drag for months, if not for years, and nobody’s going to treat it as a priority.

-Deadlines are extremely important which is why we are also treating our internal products at the company as first-class citizen projects.
-We are allocating time and resources—everything to make sure that they stay on track.
+Deadlines are extremely important, so we are also treating our internal products at the company as first-class citizen projects.
+We are allocating time and resources—everything to ensure they stay on track.

 We weren’t used to doing that for years and this was dragging them for years so I know firsthand how much of a problem it is when you don’t use deadlines in your internal planning.